 How to trade crypto?

-Trading contracts is a bit different than spot trading as you do not actually need to own the underlying asset.
-For example, let’s consider our GOLD/USD contract.
+Trading derivatives is different than spot trading.
+First, this is because traders do not actually need to own the underlying cryptocurrency.
+For example, let’s consider the GOLD/USD contract.
 When trading this product, you are not actually buying or selling gold itself.
 However, the value of the contract is designed to follow the price of gold.
 This means that as the value of gold rises or drops, so does the value of the contract.
 In this way, you are able to benefit from the price movements of gold without actually ever having to buy or sell gold.

-Of course, there are many more complexities involved in trading contracts, but the fundamental idea is that you bet on the price of an asset such as gold or Bitcoin either going up or down.
+Of course, there are many more complexities involved in trading contracts, but the fundamental idea is that you bet on the price of an asset such as gold or Bitcoin to either go up or down.
 Whether you profit or lose will depend on the accuracy of your prediction.

 From the statistics, it shows that investors are gaining confidence in derivatives and even opting to trade them instead of trading the spot market.
 In Bitcoin futures, for example, traders are able to hedge against the volatile market Bitcoin prices.